How To Grow Cannabis (#2): How to Germinate Weed Seeds

 Step 4: Check for Taproots

 After 48 hours, very carefully peel back the paper towel and check to see if there’s a taproot coming out of each seed.
 The root is likely a bit stuck to the paper towel, so go very slow and make sure you don’t damage this sprout while you’re peeling off the paper towel.
 If you see taproots, go on to the next phase.
-If not, let the seed sit in the moist towel for another day or two.
+If not, let the baby seedlings sit in the moist towel for another day or two.

 Once you have your taproot showing…